DeckerSU/iguana-docker/README.md

 ### What's this?

-It's automated notarizations testnet environment.
+It's an automated dPoW notarizations testnet environment.

 ### How it works?

 We have a PC with 2 daemons running (KMD, DECKER), for example.
 Also we have a 3 docker containers with separate iguana / notary node in each.
-Using iptables rules we fool iguana, forced it to think that it connected to the daemon RPC at 127.0.0.1, but in real all iguanas connected to the same coin daemon installed on docker host.
+Using iptables rules we fool iguana, forcing it to think that it is connected to the daemon RPC at 127.0.0.1, but all iguanas are actually connected to the same coin daemon installed on docker host.
 So, it's just a transparent port forwarding of `127.0.0.1:RPC_PORT -> 172.17.0.1:RPC_PORT`.
-As a result we have just one daemon per coin utilized by as many notaries as we want, that perfectly fits in dev purposes, bcz we don't need as many physical hosts as many notaries we have.
+As a result we have just one daemon per coin utilized by as many notaries as we want, that perfectly fits in dev purposes, bcz we don't need separate physical hosts for each notary.

 ![guana_docker](./iguana_docker.png)